polotno-project/polotno-site/docs/workspace.md

 title: Workspace UI
 ---

-`Workspace` is issential part of `Polotno` framework.
+`Workspace` is essential part of `Polotno` framework.
 It is the main `React` component that you are going to use to display the drawings and interact with them.
 You can change canvas and its content programmatically using [Store API](/docs/store-overview).

 ```js
 import { Workspace } from 'polotno/canvas/workspace';